- Investors should maintain an optimistic attitude by hoping for the best, but it is always good to have back up plans.

 The same could be said when looking at prospective properties to buy.
 You may think breaking even or even taking a small loss is the worst that can happen.
 However, neglecting due diligence could land you a property with significant problems that hurt your bottom line.
 Not only is there the potential for costly fixes, but if they are bad enough, they could deem the home not fit to sell or rent.

-Getting in and out of properties should not be the goal.
+Getting in and out of properties should not be the goal when finding new deals.
 Looking at them and finding these potential red flags, however, is.
 You should be looking for water marks in the basement or any freshly painted walls that could be covering something up.
-Sometimes these issues are very difficult or impossible to discover until after you take ownership, but you need to do everything possible to prevent that from happening.
+Sometimes these issues are very difficult or even impossible to discover until after you take ownership, but you need to do everything possible to prevent that from happening.
 If and when it does, you need to have a contingency in place for the best emergency exit strategy.
 This option won’t be great, but it will be easier to make if you have at least thought about the possibility.

 While cliché, things can always be worse.
 The next time you bemoan the fact that you didn’t sell for top dollar or may have missed an opportunity to increase the rent $100, take a step back and think about what could have happened.
 You don’t have to run your business with constant fear, but you should at least have the thought cross your mind on each and every deal.
 It is the acceptance of these fears that will prepare you for potential complications.